 He has a one-track mind fixed on scoring goals, whether taking or making the chances himself.

 Haaland operates on the same wavelength, floating seamlessly between the predatory and selfless - just as the modern man can hammer up drywall one minute and paint his partner’s nails the next.

-Embellishing the Norway international's two assists - presentable one-on-one situations in which he opted for a simple square pass - his 17.7 average for attempted challenges and 6.4 miles for distance covered per 90 minutes are both marginally superior numbers compared to Lewandowski.
+Embellishing the Norway international's four assists - among them three very presentable one-on-one situations in which he opted for a simple square pass - his averages for attempted challenges at ground level, distance covered and sprints per 90 minutes are all marginally superior to Lewandowski's.